orbs-network/orbs-network-typescript/README.md

 ## Develop Effectively

-> After installing, when developing services actively, use this to make your life easier.
+> After installing, when developing services actively, use this to make your life easier:

 `./watch.sh`